cecile-aie/oc_aie_p7/blog/p7_ArticleBlog.md

 - Réduction de la répétition des caractères, dans cet exemple les points d'exclamation<br>
         Original: Sitting in the airport, waiting for the plane to arrive, so we can depart!!!   http://twitpic.com/6ebzo<br>
         <span style="color: mediumspringgreen;">Modifié: Sitting in the airport, waiting for the plane to arrive, so we can depart!! <url>

 - Utilisation de dictionnaires d'abbréviations, d'expression d'argot et d'emoticons pour interpréter les caractères
 - Suppression des caractères spéciaux résiduels (@, #, caractères non ASCII)
-- Expansion des contractions et application d'un correcteur d'orthographe (languagetoolPython)
+- Expansion des contractions et application d'un correcteur d'orthographe (languagetoolPython)<br>
         Original: @DavidArchie Hope you, your team, Cookie &amp; his crew have a safe trip home!
 You guys are all amazing!
 Hope you'll get some R&amp;R time now.<br>
         <span style="color: forestgreen;">Modifié: <mention> Hope you, your team, Cookie & his crew have a safe trip home!
 You guys are all amazing!
 Hope you will get some Randy time now.